tokio-rs/website/content/tokio/tutorial/shared-state.md

 This pattern guarantees that you wont run into the `Send` error, because the mutex guard does not appear anywhere in an async function.

-## Spawn a task to manage the resource and use message passing to talk to it
+## Spawn a task to manage the state and use message passing to operate on it

-This technique is commonly used when the value stored inside the mutex is an IO resource, because it is not possible to restructure your code to avoid the `.await` if the `.await` comes from an async function called on the value inside the mutex.

-The [next chapter](channels) discusses this approach in depth.
+This is the second approach mentioned in the start of this chapter, and is often used when the shared resource is an IO resource.
+See the next chapter for more details.

 ## Use Tokio's asynchronous mutex